 The recipe prices will vary based on fluctuating grocery costs.
 Please use what is posted as a guide.

-This Pumpkin Whoopie Pies recipe serves 24 and costs $10.07 to make.
-That is only $0.42 per whoopie pie.
-This recipe’s low cost and high yield make them perfect for bake sales!
+This Pumpkin Whoopie Pies recipe serves 24 and costs approximately $17.82 to make.
+That is only about $0.74 per whoopie pie.

 As I’ve mentioned on my blog before, I grew up in New England, and the cuisine found there has made a lasting impression on me.
 Now that it’s fall and I no longer live in New England, I tend to get nostalgic this time of year.